-In August 2017 I gave a talk on some of the mathematics of Maryam Mirzakhani, the great Iranian mathematician, first female Fields Medallist.
+In August 2022 I gave a talk about recent Fields medallist Prof Maryna Viazovska and some of her mathematical work.
 This was a Monash LunchMaths seminar.

 May 12 talk on Maryam Mirzakhani

 On May 12, 2022, I gave a talk at Monash for undergraduate students on some of the mathematics of Maryam Mirzakhani.

 Five-minute surrealist antiwar exposition of topological data analysis

 On Remembrance Day 2021 (11 November) I have a talk at a session of Lightning Talks at a session on “Mathematics for Data Analysis, AI & Machine Learning” organised by the Monash Data Futures Institute.
 This was a “Lightning Talk”

 I don’t know that I would have anything to say that’s not a platitude, but here are some thoughts.

 Summarise your maths research in one slide, Dan

 As part of an upcoming workshop participants were asked to introduce themselves with a one-page slide.
 I took it as an extreme form of concision: summarise your maths research in one slide, Dan.